The following budget travel tips will help you learn how to travel for cheap.

 51. Invest In A Water Bottle

 Avoid plastic bottles.
 Purchasing a decent reusable water bottle will be a wise purchase, you’ll use the bottle hundreds of times.
 You can use tap water in most countries, if not, buy water in 10 or 20 litre containers and fill your bottle up from there.
-One of the most simple budget travel tips to implement if you’re staying somewhere for 5+ days.
+One of the most simple tips to implement if you’re staying somewhere for 5+ days.

 52. Why Pay For Mineral Water When Tap Water Is Just Fine